CCInc/3d-ml/README.md

 </div>

-## Description

-A versatile toolbox for 3D machine learning based on Pytorch Lightning and Hydra.
+**A versatile toolbox for 3D machine learning based on Pytorch Lightning and Hydra.**

 ## 💻 Installation